 A first proof of a project on the Poco No. 0 press rescued from the trash.

 I can get lost in the type.
-Surrounded by drawers and drawers of letterpress type, metal, wood, very large to very small.
+Surrounded by cases and cases of letterpress type, metal, wood, very large to very small.
 It feels comforting to be around, like visiting long lost friends.
 And I get to spend some time nearly every day just hanging out with my type friends getting to know them better.

 It feels comforting to be around, like visiting long lost friends.